 Jessie Rasmussen, President, Buffett Early Childhood Fund

 Jessie Rasmussen joined the Buffett Early Childhood Fund in 2007, and her entire professional career has focused on improving outcomes for children and families.
 For more than 20 years, Rasmussen was an early childhood education teacher and administrator, then spent the next 20 years in state government, first as a Nebraska state senator and then as the state human services director in both Nebraska and Iowa.
 She served as the early childhood policy director for the Nebraska Children and Families Foundation, and played an instrumental role in the development and successful passage of early childhood legislation in 2006 that established a $60 million early childhood endowment, funded through a public and private partnership.

-Grace Tenhula serves as the assistant program manager at the Children’s Creativity Museum in San Francisco.
-In this role, she leads museum field trips and group visits and guides children, ages two through eighteen, through hands-on museum exhibits that are designed to build and boost creative confidence.
+Grace Tenhula served as the assistant program manager at the Children’s Creativity Museum in San Francisco.
+In this role, she led museum field trips and group visits and guides children, ages two through eighteen, through hands-on museum exhibits that are designed to build and boost creative confidence.
 Previously, Tenhula taught fifth grade and ran an after-school program.
 She received a Bachelor of Science in Education from Skidmore College and has a Teacher’s Certification from the state of New York.